The UoPeople CompSci Curriculum Guide

 Curriculum

 Here is the computer science curriculum you have to pass those first 20 courses to be able to take the electives.
-To get a BSc these 13 courses have to be taken too which is very typical of an undergrad degree or breadth requirements meaning taking courses outside your major.
+To get a BSc these 13 courses have to be taken too which is very typical of an undergrad degree or breadth requirements but who cares it's a dirt cheap BSc.

 Fees